byceps/byceps/docs/cli/index.rst

 Run Interactive Shell
 =====================

-The BYCEPS shell is an interactive Python command line prompt that provides access to BYCEPS' functionality as well as the persisted data.
+The Flask shell is an interactive Python command line prompt that provides access to BYCEPS' functionality as well as the persisted data.

 This can be helpful to inspect and manipulate the application's data by using